benwiz/sasha/README.md

   - All Node.js needs to handle API json response with a try/catch
   - In `analyze-image` handle failure `searchFacesByImage()`, `updateDynamoDB()`, and `deleteS3Object()` responses.
   - `analyze-image` needs to `searchFacesByImage()` for all faces, not just largest.
 This requires creating crops.
+  - Must `util_updateDyanmo` have it's own SNS topic?
+Can it not subscribe to all SNS model topics instead?

 https://sasha.auth.us-east-1.amazoncognito.com/login?response_type=token&client_id=5nak3f7i74nijenes3ec3un9bg&redirect_uri=https://sasha.benwiz.io/?